There’s a lot of hype around millennials, especially when it comes to money.

 9. They Make Up the Majority of the Workforce

 With 56 million participants in the U.S. labor force and growing, millennials have overtaken boomers and gen-Xers as the largest segment in the workforce.

 A chart is worth a thousand words in this case:

 While there are, of course, no more millennials being born, their population in the U.S. continues growing due to immigration.
 As a percentage of the labor force, they will continue growing for many years to come.

-That means millennials will increasingly set policy on the corporate and political levels.
-It also means that their money habits, good and bad, will reverberate across the economy.
+That means millennials will increasingly set policies on the corporate and political levels.
+It also means their money habits, good and bad, will reverberate across the economy.
 For example, if America’s largest generation doesn’t invest enough for retirement, then 30 years from now, government safety nets and support services such as Social Security will find themselves overburdened and underfunded.

 10. They’re Getting Married Later

 At age 20, only 6% of millennials were married.
 Among the silent generation, 35% were married by 20.